stellecodes/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+Note:
+* You **cannot** edit a contact name to another existing contact name (case insensitive) since ClassConnect does not accept duplicate names (even if the other info is different).

 ### Deleting a person : `delete`